peaBerberian/wasp-hls/doc/API/Position_Control/getMinimumPosition.md

 Its intended purpose is to indicate to you the range where you may be able to [seek](./seek.md) in the content (i.e. change the position).

-If no content is currently loaded, `getMaximumPosition` will return `undefined`.
+If no content is currently loaded, `getMinimumPosition` will return `undefined`.

+Note that this minimum position might evolve over time, depdending on the type of content being played.
+More information on this in this documentation page.

 ## About "playlist time"